Back pain, let's find the actual cause.

 - Same-dayoften available

-A posterior view of the lumbar spine — the L1–L5 vertebrae, intervertebral discs, sciatic nerve roots, paraspinal muscles, and the SI joints.
-Tap any structure and you'll see the typical pain pattern, what causes it, and what we treat it with at SWC.
+A 3D render of the lumbar spine, the L1–L5 vertebrae, intervertebral discs, sciatic nerve roots, paraspinal muscles, and the SI joints.
+Pick a structure from the buttons below and you'll see the typical pain pattern, what causes it, and what we treat it with at SWC.

 What's actually causing it.